Home > Analyses > Healthcare > Thermo Fisher Scientific Inc.

 Strength & Efficiency Pillars

-Thermo Fisher Scientific Inc. maintains solid operational efficiency with a net margin of 15.12% and an EBIT margin of 18.2%.
-Its return on equity stands at a neutral 12.61%, while the return on invested capital (ROIC) slightly exceeds its weighted average cost of capital (WACC) at 7.6% versus 7.46%, indicating modest value creation.
-Despite a declining ROIC trend, the company sustains favorable interest coverage at 5.71, reflecting operational resilience in a challenging environment.
+Thermo Fisher Scientific Inc. maintains solid operational efficiency, reflected in a robust net margin of 15.12% and an EBIT margin of 18.2%.
+Its return on equity stands at a moderate 12.61%, while ROIC measures 7.6%, slightly above the WACC of 7.25%.
+This marginal excess suggests the company still creates modest value despite a declining ROIC trend.
+Favorable interest coverage at 5.71x underscores manageable financing costs, supporting operational resilience amid sector pressures.

 Weaknesses and Drawbacks